Long and Short Term Effects of Alcohol

 • Blackouts

-2. Alcohol Effects on Relationships
+3. Effects on Relationships

-3. Legal Effects of Alcohol Abuse
+4. Legal Consequences of Alcohol Abuse

-Alcoholism can cause the individual to run the risk of developing legal issues.
-Many addictions lead to serious criminal behavior because substances can alter a person’s way of thinking and dealing with situations.
+Alcoholism can cause the individual to run the risk of developing legal issues [2].
+Many addictions lead to serious criminal behavior, because substances can alter a person’s way of thinking and dealing with situations.

 Some of the most common alcohol-related offenses include: